ctubio/php-proxy-keyserver/README.md

   $ composer create-project ctubio/php-proxy-keyserver . --keep-vcs
   $ make config
   $ make help

-  $ # ProxyPass doesn't need to be configured because PHP supplies the proxy.
-  $ # PHP forwards all external request from the webserver to a local (or remote) keyserver.
-  $ # Make your webserver listen to public ip ports 80, 443 and 11371.
-  $ # Make your keyserver listen to public ip port 11370 and local ip port 11371.
+  $ # All done, thank you!

   $ # Validate if your website can search/retrieve/submit pgp public keys.
-  $ # Validate if your keyserver works using the command line tool gpg.
+  $ # Validate if your keyserver works using the command line tool gpg (or others).
   $ # Import the most recent database dump, and use the mailing list to find peers.
   $ # Please, feel free to extend or customize as you need the web interface!
 ```